adampoit/nix-dotnet/README.md

 # nix-dotnet

-A Nix module that reads your `global.json` file and builds a .NET SDK derivation with exactly the versions you specify. **Your global.json is the single source of truth.**
+A Nix module that reads your `global.json` and builds a reproducible .NET SDK derivation.

-## Features

-- **Single source of truth**: Everything comes from your `global.json` file
-- **Workload support**: Install .NET workloads (MAUI, Android, iOS, etc.)
-- **Reproducible builds**: Pure Nix derivations ensure consistent environments
-- **Simple API**: Just specify workload names, versions come from global.json

 ## Quick Start

-### 1. Create your global.json
+**1. Create global.json:**

 ```json
 {